Davide-Console/master_thesis/README.md

 ## Materials & Methods

 ### Dataset Extraction
-Data was extracted from the Canadian Primary Care Sentinel Surveillance Network (CPCSSN).
+Data was extracted from the Canadian Primary Care Sentinel Surveillance Network (CPCSSN) using SQL queries.
 Features included were blood exams, glycemic biomarkers, general health indicators and presence of comorbidities.

 ### Dataset Characterization
 Univariate and bivariate analyses were conducted, including the Shapiro-Wilk test and Spearman’s correlation matrix.
 The separability of the target variable was assessed using boxplots and statistical tests.